ytti/oxidized/README.md

       X-Auth-Token: 'somerandomstring'
 ```

-You can also pass `no_check_certificate = true` if you want to disable ssl certificate verification:
+You can also pass `secure: false` if you want to disable ssl certificate verification:

 ```
 source: